ncsa/Delta_doc/docs/source/user_guide/architecture.rst

 Delta is designed to help applications transition from CPU-only to GPU or hybrid CPU-GPU codes.
 Delta has some important architectural features to facilitate new discovery and insight:

--  A single processor architecture (AMD) across all node types: CPU and GPU
+-  A single processor architecture (AMD) across all A40 and A100 node types: CPU and GPU.
+Intel CPUs on the H200a.
 -  A100 FP32 and FP64 support
 -  H200 FP8 and FP16 support
 -  Raytracing hardware support from the NVIDIA A40 GPUs